-See also Penal Code 241 PC – Assault; punishment [compare to penalties for assault on public officials]. (“(a) An assault is punishable by a fine not exceeding one thousand dollars ($1,000), or by imprisonment in the county jail not exceeding six months, or by both the fine and imprisonment.”)
+See also Penal Code 241 PC – Assault on a Peace Officer; punishment [compare to penalties for assault on public officials]. (“(a) An assault is punishable by a fine not exceeding one thousand dollars ($1,000), or by imprisonment in the county jail not exceeding six months, or by both the fine and imprisonment.”)

 See also Penal Code 244 PC - Assault with caustic chemicals.

-4 Penal Code 240 PC – Assault defined [applies to crime of assault on a public official]. (“An assault is an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”)
+4 Penal Code 240 PC – Assault defined. (“An assault is an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”)

 See also Penal Code 672 PC – Offenses for which no fine prescribed [such as public official assault]; fine authorized in addition to imprisonment. (“Upon a conviction for any crime punishable by imprisonment in any jail or prison, in relation to which no fine is herein prescribed, the court may impose a fine on the offender not exceeding one thousand dollars ($1,000) in cases of misdemeanors or ten thousand dollars ($10,000) in cases of felonies, in addition to the imprisonment prescribed.”)